tq-systems/meta-tq/meta-tq/doc/README.TQMa8MPxL.md

   RAM configuration enabled.
 For example, use `TQMA8MPXL_RAM_SINGLE_2GB` instead of `TQMA8MPXL_RAM_MULTI` in U-Boot defconfig.
 Other config settings can easily be added.

-## Build Artifacts
+## Build Artefacts

-Artifacs can be found at the usual locations for bitbake:
+Artefacts can be found at the usual locations for bitbake:
 `${DEPLOY_DIR_IMAGE}` (default: `${DEPLOY_DIR}/images/${MACHINE}`)

 ### MBa8MPxL specific